mramshaw/Node-Linting-and-Testing/README.md

 Some notes on Linting and Testing with node.js as well as some general thoughts on BDD & TDD frameworks.

-[Most of these tools may also be used when developing with plain javascript as well as javascript frameworks such as React.]
+[Most of these tools may be used when developing with plain javascript as well as with javascript frameworks such as React.]

 All of the main browsers have extensions that can verify javascript.
 When testing client-side javascript components, these are probably the first place to start.

-The notes will cover using the javascript package manager `npm` but all of this can probably be done just as easily with `yarn`.
+The notes will cover using the package manager `npm` but all of this can probably be done just as easily with `yarn`.

 ## Contents